Careers at Pathways

-The Foster Care Support Worker is responsible for support services to children, youth and foster families in order to promote safety, stability, well-being and family belonging.
-Services include support to caregivers, intake matching, collaborative service planning, resource connection, parenting and behavior management strategies, training, and recruitment.
-The FCSW is a liaison to the broader service team and community stakeholders.
+The Foster Care Support Worker is responsible for direct support services to foster families in order to promote safety, stability, well-being and family belonging for children and youth in care.
+Services include supporting caregivers, intake matching, service planning, resource connection, parenting and behavior management strategies, training, and recruitment.
+The FCSW supervises the foster home and is a liaison to the broader service team and community stakeholders.

-QUALIFICATIONS: Minimum diploma or undergraduate degree in a Human Services field, RSW preferred.
-A minimum of two (2) years’ experience working in a human services field.
+QUALIFICATIONS: Minimum diploma or undergraduate degree in a Human Services field, Social Work is preferred.
+A minimum of two (2) years’ experience working in a related human services field.
 Sensitive to and able to demonstrate knowledge of trauma informed practices and child development.
 Ability to work with all cultural, spiritual, and racial backgrounds.
+Proficient in written and oral English.
 Demonstrated good standing with professional association.

 The Home Study Practitioner is responsible for the completion of a Structured Analysis Family Evaluation (SAFE) or whichever Home Study model is sanctioned by Children Services.
 The Home Study Report contains the following activities: review of documentation, conducting interviews with applicants and collateral contacts, evaluate/assess information, mitigation meeting, author and edit the report, and timely submission of required documentation.